Welcome! - The electronic version featuring

 Field Day Parade

-By far the biggest event is "Field Day" held the last weekend in August to raise money for the Volunteer Fire Dept. It's Wilson's major event and a place to rub shoulders with the locals.
-Field Day is duplicated by many of the regions neighboring villages.
-In each community's Field Day, neighboring towns "contribute" bands, floats, Classic Fire Trucks etc. for their parade.
-Essentially Field Day is a small town carnival with Wilson's being one of the largest with mini rides for the kids, games of chance, food stands featuring local fare.
+As mentioned the Town's biggest event is "Field Day" held the last weekend in August to raise money for the Volunteer Fire Dept. It's the event to rub shoulders with the locals.
+Field Day is duplicated by many of the regions neighboring villages, who when not participating in their own Feild Day Parade, "contribute" bands, floats, Classic Fire Trucks etc. for their neighbors parade.
+Essentially Wilsons Field Day is a small town carnival with Wilson's being one of the largest with mini rides for the kids, games of chance, food stands featuring local fare.
 Every year early on during the event, I head down to the fire station for a gallon of their homemade chowder (chicken, corn and other local produce).
 It's fantastic, but they run out early.
-And yes, it and can be frozen.
+And yes, it can be frozen.

 Honorable mention must be given to he prime organizer for many of Wilson's events which is the WCEC - Wilson Community Enhancement Charity.
-In addition to events mentioned here, especially for the kids, check out their website WCECInc.com.
+In addition to events mentioned here, plus others for the kids.
+And lest not forget their Harbor Webcam.

 Greenwood Veterans Memorial Park

-Memorial Day 2007, saw the opening of Greenwood Veterans Memorial Park.
-It's a short walk between the harbor's clubs and restaurants and the Village.
-It is truly an uplifting and spiritual spot commemorating the Wilson men and woman who contributed to their nation.
+Greenwood Veterans Memorial Park is not a place a passing tourist would consider visiting.
+But please do, it is well worth it.
+It's a short walk between the harbor's yacht clubs and marinas and the Village.
+It is truly an uplifting and spiritual spot commemorating the Wilson men and women who contributed the ultimate to their nation.
 For a town the size of Wilson, you wont find a lovelier memorial park.
 It's worth a visit.
-More info & picts.
+More info & picts are here.

 Sunset Grill (on the 12 Mile Creek)